Foundations of Positive Coaching

 Miranda continued her athletic career at the University of Arkansas.
 During her tenure as a razorback, she was honored as an SEC athlete of the week, was a part of three first place conference champion teams, was a four-time recipient of the SEC academic honor roll, earned multiple All-Region team and individual honors, and became a four time national qualifier in cross country.
 She also served as a team captain her senior year.
 Miranda graduated from the University of Arkansas with a B.A. in Psychology.

 Miranda earned her Master’s Degree in May of 2014 from the University of Missouri in Counseling Psychology, with a focus in Sport Psychology.
-She is currently a doctoral student in the Health Education and Promotion with emphasis in Sport Psychology program.
-Miranda serves as a mentor for the Total Person Program for the University of Missouri Athletic Department.
-Miranda is also a Mental Performance Coach for the Mizzou Women’s Soccer team.
-She serves as a Graduate Assistant for the Missouri Institute for Positive Coaching working under the direction of Dr. Rick McGuire.
+She also earned her Ph.D. in Sport Psychology from the University of Missouri in 2018.
+She previously served as a Graduate student for the Missouri Institute for Positive Coaching working under the direction of Dr. Rick McGuire.
+Currently, Miranda works with both Mental Performance and Mizzou Made Student Athlete Development within the university’s athletic department.

 Dr. Amber Lattner – High Performance Consultant